 Kentlay History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Kentlay family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the village of Cantley in either the counties of Norfolk or Yorkshire.
+Both parishes date back to the Domesday Book of 1086 when they were known as Cantelai (in Norfolk) and Canatela (South Yorkshire.)

 Early Origins of the Kentlay family